wattob/aDayInTheLifeofAGator/README.md

 Students who find, and use the appropriate GitHub issue tracker to correctly document, a mistake in any aspect of this laboratory assignment will receive free laptop stickers and extra credit towards their grade for it.

-## Assistance

-If you are having trouble completing any part of this project, then please talk with either the course instructor or a teaching assistant during the laboratory session.
-Alternatively, you may ask questions in the Slack team for this course.
-Finally, you can schedule a meeting during the course instructor's office hours.